TulipCharts/tulipnode/Readme.md

 npm install tulind
 ```

 It should work on Windows, Os X, and Linux.
-Node versions 0.12, 4, 5, 6, & 7
+Node versions 4, 5, 6, 7, 8, and 9
 are tested and supported on each platform.

 Note that pre-compiled binaries are available for Windows.
 For other platforms